-Updated Visitor Guidelines for the Spaulding Rehabilitation Network Inpatient Facilities
+Updated Visitor Guidelines for the Spaulding Rehabilitation Network Inpatient Hospitals

-Spaulding Hospital Cambridge, Spaulding Cape Cod and Spaulding Boston effective as of Tuesday, 8/3/2021 will be allowing visitors again with restrictions of 2 per day with limited visitor hours of 2pm-8pm.
+Spaulding Hospital Cambridge, Spaulding Cape Cod and Spaulding Boston, effective as of Monday, 3/14/2022, will be allowing visitors with restrictions of 2 at a time per patient with limited visiting hours of 2 pm-8 pm.
 Spaulding Nursing Center Brighton has a different set of visitor regulations as a skilled nursing home viewable here.

 Visitors for inpatients only will be allowed on a limited basis with the following restrictions:

 - Visitors will only be allowed onsite from 2 pm-8 pm.

 - Limit of 2 visitors at a time.
 Please limit your visit to the patient’s room.

 - Visitors must wear Spaulding provided face mask at all times during the duration of the visit.
 Click here to learn how to put on, wear, and take off a mask.